aleenatomy2802/sample_code/review_exam_final.md

 # QUEUE - PRIORITY QUEUE
 ## CODE
 - ch13_queue.cpp (code + logic)
-- ch13_priority_queue (code + logic)
+- ch13_priority_queue (logic)

 ## QUESTIONS
-- What is some popular use cases for queue and priority queue?
+- What are some popular use cases for queue and priority queues?

 # OVERLOAD OPERATOR
 ## CODE